-At Capital Health, we are frequently asked by patients and their loved ones how they can say thank you for the care they receive at our hospitals.
-Here are two ways:
+At Capital Health, patients and their loved ones often ask how they can say thank you for the care they receive at our hospitals.
+Here are three ways:

-- Capital Health is proud to partner with the DAISY Foundation to present the DAISY Award for Extraordinary Nurses.
-The DAISY Award was created to recognize nurses and nursing teams for their compassion and dedication demonstrated on the job every day.
-To learn more about the DAISY Award or to submit a nomination, visit capitalhealth.org/daisy. - Another way you can help honor these wonderful care providers is to consider making a donation to the Healthcare Heroes Program.
-By giving to the Healthcare Heroes Program, you not only recognize the exceptional effort of your care provider, but also share in the healing work they do.
-To learn more, visit capitalhealth.org/donate/healthcareheroes or call the Development Office at 609.303.4121.
+- Capital Health is proud to partner with the DAISY Foundation to present the DAISY Award for Extraordinary Nurses, which recognizes nurses and nursing teams for their compassion and dedication.
+To learn more or to submit a nomination, visit capitalhealth.org/daisy. - The Sunflower Award celebrates the extraordinary work of staff other than your doctors and nurses who help make your experience as comfortable and safe as possible.
+To learn more or to submit a nomination, visit capitalhealth.org/sunflower. - Another way to honor your care providers is to consider a donation to the Healthcare Heroes Program, which will recognize the exceptional efforts of your care provider and share in the healing work they do.
+To learn more, visit capitalhealth.org/donate/healthcareheroes or call 609.303.4121.